-Fineblanking is a metal part blanking process that uses specially designed dies to produce complex parts quickly and efficiently.
-Though the process itself is similar to stamping, the resulting parts are more akin to those produced via machining.
+Fineblanking, also known as fine edge blanking, is a metal part blanking process that uses specially designed dies to produce accurate and complex parts quickly and efficiently.
+Though the fine blanking process is similar to stamping, the resulting parts have flatness and edge characteristics that are more akin to those produced via machining.

-With fineblanking, a number of intricate features can be produced in a single operation, with edge and surface finishes comparable to machining and none of the severe roll-off and die break that conventional stamping operations produce.
-Fine blanked parts will have greater accuracy and better feature-to-feature tolerances in their profiles, holes, and other details than conventionally-stamped ones.
+Metal fine blanking produces several intricate features in a single operation, with edge and surface finishes comparable to machining and none of the severe roll-off and die break that conventional stamping operations produce.
+Fine blanked parts have higher accuracy and better feature-to-feature tolerances in their profiles, holes, and other details than conventionally-stamped parts.

-If you need complex, small- to medium-sized metal parts in high quantities (tens to hundreds of thousands or more), fineblanking is the fastest, most efficient, and most cost-effective production method available.
+If you need complex, small- to medium-sized metal parts in quantities of tens to hundreds of thousands or more, fine edge blanking is the fastest, most efficient, and most cost-effective production method available.

-Perhaps the greatest benefit of fineblanking is that a single stroke of the press is all that is needed to produce a complete-to-print part or near-form blank.
-With just one stroke, fineblanking can produce:
+Perhaps the greatest benefit of fine edge blanking is that a single stroke of the press is all that is needed to produce a complete-to-print part or near-form blank.
+Fineblanking provides a variety of features including:

 - Small, intricately-shaped holes (i.e., not just circular holes)